juju/docs/src/en/getting-started-jaas.md

 ## Next steps

-Most users find the flexibility and power of using JAAS and Juju from the CLI rewarding.
-See [Using JAAS from the command line][jaascli] for more information.
+Congratulations! you have now deployed a complex workload in the cloud without ever leaving your browser!

+There are many ways to use JAAS solely from the web interface, but many users are more comfortable with the command line.
+You should check out how to [install the Juju client software and use JAAS from the command line][jaascli].

 [azure]: ./help-azure.html "Using the Microsoft Azure public cloud"
 [aws]: ./help-aws.html "Using the Amazon Web Service public cloud"